greenelab/meta-review/manuscript.md

 Concepts for the future of scholarly publishing extend beyond collaborative writing [@Bu8VxdWB; @WDvu1SAV; @ILhLpgTs].
 Pandoc Scholar [@17wKkS4DV] and Bookdown [@1BISa1RLr], which has been used for open writing [@1CblcIDkq], both enhance traditional Markdown to better support publishing.
+[Dokieli](https://dokie.li/) is a clientside editor for HTML articles, which aims for decentralization by adhering to web standards that allow articles and reader annotations to be stored by any participating server [@q41cceRt].
+[Texture](https://substance.io/texture/) is also browser-based editor, but uses JATS as the primary storage format.

+Several projects in addition to Manubot provide infrastructure for citation-by-identifier.
-The [knitcitations](https://github.com/cboettig/knitcitations) package enables citation by DOI or URL in R Markdown documents.
+For example, the [knitcitations](https://github.com/cboettig/knitcitations) package enables citation by DOI or URL in R Markdown documents.
+Zotero has developed bibliographic metadata extractors, called [translators](https://github.com/zotero/translators/), for over 500 resources.
+[Citation.js](https://citation.js.org/) converts bibliographic references or identifiers in a variety of formats to CSL JSON [@1CNWD7ZF], and is used by [pwcite](http://wikicite.org/wcite/#filter-pwcite), a Pandoc filter that enables citing Wikidata IDs.

 Examples of continuous integration to automate manuscript generation include [gh-publisher](https://github.com/ewanmellor/gh-publisher) and [jekyll-travis](https://github.com/mfenner/jekyll-travis), which was used to produce a [continuously published webpage](http://book.openingscience.org/) for the Opening Science book [@nqeDrtsc; @ujrfOBM1].
 Binder [@Q20Bxdsr], Distill journal articles [@MHNCSD5I], Idyll [@1ESo5MNnB], and Stencila [@BWMf57EM; @KLKZcPlg] support manuscripts with interactive graphics and close integration with the underlying code.
 As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.